-We note that the existing loading dock on Murray Street is to be reconfigured.
-The proposed loading dock will be moved further south (further away from the residential properties directly opposite the existing dock) and will be enclosed by a slab over.
+It is proposed to consolidate the numerous existing open docks on Murray Street with a new, enclosed consolidated dock - loading dock 3.
+The proposed loading dock will be moved further south (further away from the residential properties which are directly opposite the existing dock) and will be enclosed by a slab over.